jghauser/papis.nvim/README.md

     "MunifTanjim/nui.nvim",
     "pysan3/pathlib.nvim",
     "nvim-neotest/nvim-nio",
-    -- if not already installed, you may also want:
+    -- if not already installed, you may also want one of:
     -- "hrsh7th/nvim-cmp",
+    -- "saghen/blink.cmp",

     -- Choose one of the following two if not already installed:
     -- "nvim-telescope/telescope.nvim",